grosshaus-dev/alone/do.md

 - [x] Magnifier spawns at ground of Chest.
 - [ ] Chest rotates while being carried.
 - [ ] Landscape material kills transparency.
+- [ ] Check if in shade not working with dynamic sky system.
+(Rafael)

 ### Remove